 Nutritional Importance of Papaya for Chickens

 According to Medical News Today, Papayas are healthy because they are loaded with calcium, iron, magnesium, folate, potassium, protein, fiber, vitamin A, and C.

-The folate deficiency leads to reduced hatch rate and leg deformities.
+The folate deficiency leads to a reduced hatch rate and leg deformities.
 So, if the fruit is fulfilling some part of the need then what’s the harm?
 You can feed green beans to chicken for extra care.